 Having the name and/or number assigned to the law, and date of enactment and/or date of publication in the government gazette, will generally allow you to locate the law in the relevant gazette once you locate the gazette through the first couple resources below.

 Choose the resource(s) below that most closely match the subject of the law you're trying to find, then navigate to legislation from your jurisdiction within that resource.
-Most resources include English translations for selected laws.
+Many resources include English translations for selected laws.
+Consult the first resource listed, GlobaLex: Foreign Law – Subject Law Collections on the Web, for additional options if needed.

 Jurisdiction & Subject

 Both resources allow browsing or searching by jurisdiction, subject, and other options to locate resources reprinting or discussing laws around the world.
-You'll then need to use the citation information provided to locate the resource electronically or find it in print through a UCI library catalog.
+You'll then need to use the citation information provided to locate the resource electronically or find it in print through the library catalog, UC Library Search.

 Similar to U.S. legal research, it can be challenging to find relevant laws through keyword searches of a country's legislation.
 Instead, start with guides and secondary sources that will point you to relevant legislation, which you can then locate using the Source Collection guidance as needed.